The Academic ebook Environment: Updates

 - If you just want WSU-owned EBL books, you can search the EBL ebook collection database directly here ; you can also search just the Summit group-owned EBL ebooks here.
 You cannot search both collections together, but all EBL titles are included in Search It, as noted above.

 - You can search the Ebrary ebook collection database directly here.

 - You can search the Ebrary subscription ebook database directly here.

 - You can search the EBSCO (formerly NetLibrary) ebook collection database directly here.

 Most of the ebooks in these collections are scholarly ebooks in PDF or EPUB format that use Adobe Digital Editons (ADE) digital rights management .
-They can be read on-screen or downloaded and read using your desktop/laptop or certain ereaders and/or ereading apps.
-See the Devices and Reading Apps tab for more information on this.
+They can be read on-screen and, in some cases, can be downloaded and read using your desktop/laptop or certain ereaders and/or ereading apps (ADE and Bluefire Reader are preferred by most acadmeic publishers).
 Note: most of WSU Libraries ebooks are in PDF format; a few are in EPUB.
-EPUB ebooks will work well on a computer or any (non-Kindle (with the exception of the Kindle Fire)) ADE-compliant ereader or app, however the PDFs do not work well on anything but a computer or laptop, or a tablet such as an iPad (on an ereader or a smartphone they tend to swim around like reading microfiche...).
+EPUB ebooks will work well on a computer or an ADE-compliant ereader or ereading app, however the PDFs do not work well on anything but a computer or laptop, or a tablet such as an iPad (on an ereader or a smartphone they tend to swim around like reading microfiche...).
 However, vendors (such as ebrary) may allow you to download a chapter or page sequence in "regular" PDF format that you will be able to retain in perpetuity.